 Example: Yo, yo, yo Betty!
 So today I'll ask you about your design dilemma and you'll tell me about it.
 Then will see if there is a way for you and I to work together and we'll go from there.
 How does that sound?

-You're skipping the 'how are you' question that leads into the inevitable: She tells you everything little fucking detail she's been obsessing over in her home for the last six months that her husband can't stand to listen to anymore convo.
+You're skipping the 'how are you' question that leads to the inevitable: She tells you every little fucking detail she's been obsessing over in her home for the last six months that her husband can't stand to listen to anymore.
 Eff that noise.